 To borrow from a previous post, the future of work arrived yesterday, long before many organizations were prepared to evolve into it.
 Somehow, only three months after the global COVID-19 pandemic took hold, that unexpected, early arrival of nearly universal remote work now feels far in the rearview mirror.
 The tipping point for both remote work and certainly video conferencing adoption was upon us soon thereafter, and has maintained a new high-water mark ever since.

 However, just as organizations have begun settling into work-from-home arrangements as their “new normal,” there is going to be a “next normal” emerging quickly on the horizon – one that makes returning to work-from-everywhere scenarios possible.
-This will, yet again, alter the axis of our personal and professional lives, as knowledge workers from educators to bankers to architects, as well as frontline workers in healthcare, retail and customer support contact centers strive to deliver high-touch services from locations outside traditional physical settings.
+This will, yet again, alter the axis of our personal and professional lives, as knowledge workers from educators to bankers to architects, as well as frontline workers in healthcare, retail and work from home call centers strive to deliver high-touch services from locations outside traditional physical settings.
 Technology must be an enabler of this new reality beyond the tipping point, and certain requirements will need to be met to keep the world working through another colossal transition.

 Immersive Digital Interactions